elastx/elx-docs/content/en/docs/private-kubernetes/guides/autoscaling.md

 Autoscaling currently needs to be configured by Elastx support.

 In order to activate auto scaling we need to know `clustername` and `nodegroup` with two values for `minimum/maximum` number of desired nodes.
+Currently we cannot have minimum set below 3 nodes however this is subnject to vhange in the future.

 Nodes are split into availability zones meaning if you want 3 nodes you get one in each availability zone.